Peter Kildemand: Career

 In 2022, he signed for King's Lynn Stars but was unable to race for them after sustaining a pre season injury.
 However, he later helped Smederna win the Swedish Speedway Team Championship during the 2022 campaign.

+In 2025, he made his return to British speedway, signing for Oxford Spires in the SGB Premiership and Berwick Bandits for the SGB Championship 2025.